Francesca Root-Dodson: Career

 Root-Dodson began her career co-starring in Luke Matheny's Oscar-winning short film God of Love.

 In 2018, Root-Dodson began a recurring role as Ecco, a character similar to Harley Quinn, in the Fox series Gotham.
 Ecco is the assistant of Jeremiah Valeska, the show's version of the Joker.
 Executive producer John Stephens teased at Gotham's New York Comic-Con panel in October 2018 that Jeremiah would be paired with a "somewhat deranged girlfriend who dresses in a multicolored fashion."
 Starting with season 5, Stephens explained that the show would be injecting "a lot of the same elements of madness and anarchy, and the sort of mad love that Harley has, and placing it into the Ecco character."

 Root-Dodson has appeared in two music videos: the video for “Morning Light” by the San Francisco band Girls and James Arthur’s video for “Falling Like the Stars.”

+Root-Dodson played Bridget in season four of Succession in which her character carried a “ludicrously capacious” handbag.

 Personal life

-Root-Dodson posted on her Instagram account that she married in June 2019 and was expecting a daughter.
+Root-Dodson has a daughter born in December 2019.